Kazi27/LeetCodePracticeTracker/README.md

 ### Features

 - **Problem and Solution Display**: Each page on the website features a problem statement along with a C++ solution.
-The solutions come with detailed explanations to help users (mainly just me and my friends) understand the thought process.
+The solutions come with detailed explanations to help users (mainly just me and my friends) understand the thought process and also time complexities and why they are what they are.

 - **Syntax Highlighting**: The website employs Prism.js and CSS for syntax highlighting in the C++ code snippets, enhancing code readability and presentation.